isomerpages/ogp-westgrovepri/_cca/Clubs/InfoMedia Club.md

 description: ""
 third_nav_title: Clubs
 ---
-The mission of the club is expose our students to various mediums of digital technology and allow them to learn & explore collaboratively and at their own pace.
-Through collaborations and opportunities, students will learn, master and share their knowledge, passion and skills within and beyond the school.
+The mission of the club is expose our students to various mediums of digital technology and allow them to learn &amp; explore collaboratively and at their own pace.
+Through collaborations and opportunities, students will learn, master and share their knowledge, passion and skills within and beyond the school.&nbsp;

 Your children will have opportunities to: